POAR: Efficient Policy Optimization via Online Abstract State Representation Learning: Experimental Results

 \section{Experimental Results}

-To compare the performance of POAR with the original PPO, we select robotic environments \emph{MobileRobot} which consists of a racing car navigating to reach a target in 2D and \emph{Omnirobot} which consists of a robot circling around the target in Mujoco\cite{c16} and our self-designed robot arm \emph{Jaka}, as illustrated in Fig. \ref{fig:Environments_Demonstration}.
-For the ease of operation, we perform experiments on a simulation platform \emph{RobotDrlSim} \cite{c17} developed by our lab.
+To comprehensively assess the performance of POAR, we select 3 robotic environments: \emph{MobileRobot} which consists of a racing car navigating to reach a target in 2D, \emph{Omnirobot} which consists of a robot circling around the target in Mujoco\cite{todorov2012mujoco} and a mechanical robot manipulator \emph{Jaka}, as illustrated in Fig. \ref{fig:Environments_Demonstration}.
+For the ease of operation, we perform experiments on a simulation platform \emph{RobotDrlSim} \cite{sun2021robotdrlsim} developed by our lab.
 Please check the github repository \footnote{\url{https://github.com/BillChan226/POAR-SRL-4-Robot}} for the algorithm implementation and the simulator.
+The comparison results are 3-folded: (1) POAR is first compared to SOTA deep RL algorithms \cite{schulman2017proximal} to assess the necessity of an explicit SRL feature extraction model; (2) POAR is compared to decoupling SRL methods\cite{raffin2019decoupling} to demonstrate the effectiveness of evolving SRL models online to adapt to RL policy; (3) We also compare the performance of splitting and combining SRL priors for a stationary state space.